linroger/Wealth-of-Nations/Advanced Investments/Lecture 5- Dynamic Portfolio Choice.md

 [^24]![](https://cdn.mathpix.com/cropped/2024_10_19_48a1c4654e845915c45cg-184.jpg?height=949&width=1201&top_left_y=290&top_left_x=424)

-Figure 5.4: Equity share with adaptive asset allocation policy
+Figure 5.4: Equity share with adaptive [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] policy

 COVID pandemic in 2020,  and below-average allocations following stock market downturns such as during the depth of the financial crisis in 2008-09.